Two weeks have gone so fast! Thank you all for your amazing questions

 Favourite thing to do in my job: When after weeks of experiments/failures I am finally able to make things work!

-I look for “bad” genetic mutations in children presenting with inflammatory bowel disease with the use of a super-computer
+My Work: I look for “bad” genetic mutations in children presenting with inflammatory bowel disease with the use of a super-computer

 I am Italian student currently conducting my Ph.D. in the Genomics Informatics group at University of Southampton.

 I am part of a large and multidisciplinary team of the Southampton paediatric Inflammatory bowel disease research study.
 The team is composed of nurses, doctors, scientists and laboratory staff.
 We now have over 1000 people recruited in the study, including children and parents.

 The aim of the study is to improve the diagnosis, treatment and long-term care for patients diagnosed with paediatric inflammatory bowel disease.

 My Ph.D. focuses on the analysis of the gene mutations within the DNA of the children with this stomach condition.

 DNA is a molecule of a shape of a twisted ladder.
 DNA acts as a blueprint or recipe for all living organism.
 The ladder is composed of four letters (A, G, T and C) that can be read like a book.
 Human DNA contains about 3 billion pairs of these bases.
 Each piece of information is carried on a different section of the DNA.